Elan456/fastquadtree/docs/index.md

 - Fast inserts and queries on hundreds of thousands of points
 - Optional object tracking for id ↔ object mapping
 - Clean integrations for range queries and nearest neighbors
+- Support for inserting bounding boxes or points

 ## Install
 ```bash